How do I tell what grade my teak wood is

 There is No Standard Grading System for Teak Wood

-One of the challenges in determining the grade of teak wood is that there is no standard grading system that is widely accepted and used.
-This means that different retailers and manufacturers may use different criteria to determine the grade of their teak products.
-As a result, it can be difficult to compare grades across different products and brands.
+The problem with grading teak is that there is no generally accepted and broadly used standard for grading the wood.
+That means retailers and manufacturers may not use consistent standards to identify their teak products.
+Consequently, it is difficult to compare the grades of different products and brands.

 How to Determine the Quality of Teak Wood